baraksu/SortDictionary/README.md

 mov bx, [bp+6]
 mov [bx], dl
 ```
-As you can tell, al and dl hold the values of the two addresses, than bx is used to switch their 'places'.
+As you can tell, the `al` and `dl` registers hold the values of the two addresses, than `bx` is used to switch their 'places'.

 ### Putting all the pieces together
 Writing a proc that sorts the words alphabetically, using the procs defined in the previous steps.